Travel Dates for the

 A selection of Silver level wines, unlimited coffee

-A freshly cooked 4 course, locally inspired, menu including a cheeseboard
+A freshly cooked 4 course, locally inspired, menu including a cheeseboard, for 6 out of 7 nights

 After-dinner chocolates to accompany your freshly made coffee